Frank n Furter

-With a career spanning almost 30 years, Gold Logie winner Craig McLachlan is one of Australia’s most versatile talents.
-Versatile indeed, considering he is currently entertaining audiences with two distinctly different doctors, the Transylvanian transsexual Dr Frank N Furter, and TV’s crime-solving supremo, Dr Lucien Blake.
+With a career spanning thirty years, Gold Logie winner Craig McLachlan is one of Australia’s most versatile talents.
+Versatile indeed, considering he is effortlessly able to entertain audiences with two distinctly different doctors, the Transylvanian transsexual Dr Frank N Furter, and TV’s crime-solving supremo, Dr Lucien Blake.

-More recently, Craig has appeared in NCIS: Los Angeles, Packed to the Rafters, At Home with Julia, House Husbands and Redfern Now 2.
-It is, of course, his on-going role as the complex and compelling Dr Lucien Blake in The Doctor Blake Mysteries that sees him once again delighting television audiences both here and abroad.
-Craig’s commitment to ‘the good doctor’ was recognized last year with a Silver Logie nomination in the peer-voted Most Outstanding Actor category.
+More recently, Craig has appeared in Deep Water, The Wrong Girl, True Story with Hamish & Andy, NCIS: Los Angeles, Packed to the Rafters, At Home with Julia, House Husbands and Redfern Now 2.
+It is, of course, his role as the complex and compelling Dr Lucien Blake in The Doctor Blake Mysteries that sees him once again delighting television audiences both here and abroad.
+Craig’s commitment to ‘the good doctor’ has been recognized with no less than three Silver Logie nominations in the peer-voted Most Popular Actor category over the five series of the show.

 Craig has notched up feature credits in Let’s Get Skase, Hating Alison Ashley, Savages Crossing and The Great Raid.